 For the enjoyment of all users, please pick up after your pets.
 Council supplies ‘doggy do’ bin bags and bins at most park locations across the municipality.
 Please report damaged bins or empty 'doggy do' bag containers to Council Rangers.

 NOTE: All dogs that are off leash are required to be under effective control.
 Rangers may request that any dog not under control is put on a leash.

-Central Australia is home to a strong population of dingoes, which perform a valuable function in the region's ecosystem.
+Central Australia is home to a strong population of dingoes, which perform a valuable function in the region's ecosystem, and are a protected species.
 However these wild dogs are known to target, lure and injure domestic dogs of all sizes.
-While Council is active in minimising the threats that dingoes pose to Alice Springs residents and pets, these native predators are a constant presence, particularly on the town's outer limits.
+While Council is active in minimising the threats that dingoes pose to Alice Springs residents and pets, these predators are a constant presence, particularly on the town's outer limits.

 Council strongly recommends that care is taken when walking dogs through scrubland.
 Dingoes are more cautious around humans, and keeping your pet nearby is an excellent way to lower the risk of an attack.
 While walking dogs off-leash in scrubland may seem safe and beneficial, your pet can become seperated and vulnerable to a dingo attack.
 Aside from exclusions on certain parks, leashes are compulsory for walking dogs in Alice Springs’ urban areas.

 If you see a dingo within the municipality, please contact the Alice Springs Town Council Ranger Unit on (08) 8950 0500.